WA Virtual Emergency Department

 Phased implementation

-Initially, suitable patients will be proactively identified by St John WA Paramedic Navigators.
-Over time, the service will expand to other patient groups and to enable direct referrals from healthcare and aged care providers.
+Currently, suitable patients who may not need to attend a physical ED are proactively identified by St John WA paramedics.
+Over time, the service will expand to other patient groups and to accept direct referrals from healthcare and aged care providers.